l337Rooster/Korean-language-parser/README.md

 The resultant parse-tree and other supporting material is returned in a JSON object to the JavaScript in the Vue code, which interprets it to build the final out displays, as dynamically-generated HTML and SVG elements.

-Some of the code constructing the parsing display is tricky and I will write more on that soon.
+Some of the Javascript code constructing the parsing display is tricky and I will write more on that soon.